If you’re looking to sell your Toronto home and do not reside in Canada, there are a few important things to keep in mind:

 - Use of Technology – Video, Skype, electronic signatures and digital document sharing are some of the tools that we use to facilitate property sales with non-residents of Canada.
 Technology can greatly simplify the sales process.

 To sell your Toronto property, you’ll also need a real estate lawyer.
-Most agents can recommend a good lawyer – one who is experienced with non-residents will make the process much more efficient.
+Most agents can recommend a good lawyer – one who is experienced with non-resident sales will make the process much more efficient.

 We put together a comprehensive list of the expenses you should be prepared to pay to sell your Toronto property.
 You can access that list here.